adshayanB/ECE452/ProposalTasks.md

 Page 3-5
 | Task | Person
 |------|--------
 | What are the functional properties of your system.
-Numbered point form is fine (e.g., 1, 1.1, 1.2). | -
+Numbered point form is fine (e.g., 1, 1.1, 1.2). | Neel
 | Provide at least two user scenarios to describe how a user would interact with your system and what the benefit to them would be.
 These should each be 1-2 paragraphs and can refer back to your numbered functional requirements. | Rishan
 | Choose an appropriate architectural view like sequence diagrams to represent your scenarios. | Rishan
 | A description of the non-functional properties your system needs to support.
 There should be at least two of these.
-Justify why these properties are important for your system. | -
+Justify why these properties are important for your system. | Neel
 | A description of the human values addressed in your system.
 There needs to be at least 1 of these. | -
 | Who are the stakeholders of the system?
 At least 2. | -
 | Which population of users will use this system?
 At least 1. | -